Branches of Power Social Studies Game: Tips and Tricks

 Allotting Students Time for Branches of Power:

-Branches of Power takes approximately 30-40 minutes to play.
+Branches of Power social studies game takes approximately 30-40 minutes to play.
 NOTE: Once the game officially after 30 minutes, learners will have the option to choose to continue playing for fun and no score.

 Individual or Paired Play in Branches of Power: